Review 19 min read

-Editorial disclosure: This review was written and published by Stacc, a competing product to Grammarly.
+Editorial disclosure: This review was written and published by theStacc.
+We are a competing product in the broader content and SEO space.
 We have a commercial interest as an alternative.
-We’ve worked to present Grammarly’s features fairly and accurately, but you should weigh that context.
-All pricing and feature data was verified against Grammarly’s public pricing page as of March 2026.
+We have worked to present Grammarly’s features fairly and accurately, but you should weigh that context.
+All pricing and feature data was verified against Grammarly’s public pricing page as of June 2026.

 theStacc vs. Grammarly: Where We’re Better

 We wrote this review.
-We’re a competitor.
-Here’s exactly where theStacc is better — so you can weigh what follows.
+We are a competitor.
+Here is exactly where theStacc is better.
+So you can weigh what follows.

 FeatureGrammarlytheStacc

-Articles written for you✗ No — editing tool only✓ 30 articles/month
+Articles written for you✗ No. Editing tool only✓ 30 articles per month

 Auto-publishes to your CMS✗ No✓ Yes (WordPress, Webflow, Ghost)

-Local SEO / Google Business Profile posts✗ Not included✓ 30 GBP posts/month
+Local SEO / Google Business Profile posts✗ Not included✓ 30 GBP posts per month

-Social media posts✗ Not included✓ 30 posts/month (Instagram, LinkedIn, X, Facebook)
+Social media posts✗ Not included✓ 30 posts per month (Instagram, LinkedIn, X, Facebook)

 SEO keyword optimization✗ Zero SEO features✓ Full keyword research + optimization